-It takes approximately 120 days for your eggs to mature from their primordial form (the form you were born with) and for the new batch of sperm to generate.
+It takes approximately 120 days for your eggs to mature from their primordial form (the form you were born with).
+Also, the new batch of sperm generates in 120 days.

-What you eat and drink and get exposed to during those 120 days before the egg retrieval and sperm collection will impact the quality of your eggs and sperm.
+What you eat and drink and get exposed to during those 120 days before the egg retrieval and sperm collection impacts the quality of your eggs and sperm.

-I know your doctor probably told you that there is nothing you can do about improving your egg and sperm quality — and he or she is right — if you change nothing in your lifestyle and diet, no change will be possible.
+I know your doctor probably told you that there is nothing you can do about improving your egg and sperm quality.
+He or she is right, provided you change nothing in your lifestyle and diet.
+It that's the case, no change will be possible.
+But,

 To make this more visual, I'd like you to picture a soap bubble and a balloon.
 Between the two, which one is sturdier and is more likely to survive for longer?

-The reason why the balloon is stronger is because the material it's made of is sturdier.
+The reason why the balloon is stronger is that the material it's made of is sturdier.

 Your body with its trillions of cells is busily creating new and repairing old cells.
 To do this efficiently, it uses building blocks in the form of nutrients, protein, fats and carbohydrates.